srwiley/listsv/README.md

 The source code includes tests and examples.
 Html docs for the module can be generated using the nim doc command.

-LinkedList types are assigned to using single or double links on creation, and some procs are defined as fields that are set in the LinkedList object to produce the correct behavior without the overhead and problems of using generics with dynamic method dispatching.
+LinkedList types are defined as using either single or double links on creation, any procs with different behavoirs between the two are set as proc fields in the LinkeList on creation to produce the correct behavior without overhead or problems of using generics with dynamic method dispatching.

 ```
 import listsv, future